williamblair333/mafski/README.md

   --subnet=172.16.0.0/24 \
   caddy
 ```
+Change the ports in docker-compose.yaml and in app.py to reflect which port you want to access.
+The Anki deck is set to port 8017.

 # Image
 The software is functional although it's not really ready for mass distribution via Docker Hub or something like that.
 Consider it functional yet still in the beta phase.
 I will consider it ready for release when I can make it turnkey.